Published on: Jun 22, 2024

 NIST SP 800-53 Rev. 5 and FedRAMP: A Comprehensive Guide

-Learn exactly what you need to know about the NIST SP 800-53 Rev. 5 (latest update) and how it relates to FedRAMP and FISMA.
+Learn exactly what you need to know about the NIST SP 800-53 Rev. 5 (latest update) and how it relates to FedRAMP.

 This article will show you how these frameworks shape the security landscape for Federal Information Systems and Cloud Service Providers.